MentatMinions/IndustriaArcanum/README.md

 This modpack is intended to be as server friendly as possible.
 Configs and mods are picked specifically for that purpose.

 More information to come as the modpack progresses.

+####Installation:
+*	Download the ZIP file on the right.
+*	Install Forge through vanilla or MultiMC (MultiMC recommended)
+*	Copy all folders under IndustriaArcanumModpack folder in the zip file over to the minecraft folder of your forge instance.
+*	Run and connect to the dev server.
+If you have access to the dev server, you already know how to connect.